scope is

 retrieval of the scope associated with DOM node where

-is defined in template.
-In this example this is the same scope as the scope which was passed intoMyController
+{{greeting}}is defined in template.
+In this example this is the same scope as the scope which was passed intoMyController.
+(We will discuss scope hierarchies later.) -

 Evaluate the

-expression against the scope retrieved above, and assign the result to the text of the enclosing DOM element.
+greetingexpression against the scope retrieved above, and assign the result to the text of the enclosing DOM element.

 You can think of the scope and its properties as the data which is used to render the view.
 The scope is the single source-of-truth for all things view related.